 Estimating beti-cel's lifetime health outcomes and costs required assumptions and was conducted under conditions of evidence uncertainty.
 As shown in the one-way sensitivity analyses and supported by additional scenario analyses, the cost-effectiveness findings are sensitive to the type or mix of chelation treatment (and corresponding costs) and the mean starting age of the cohort.
 Other influential parameters included the normalization duration after beti-cel treatment (and corresponding risks of complications) and the durability of transfusion independence for which there is limited evidence available.
 Given beti-cel has yet to receive a final FDA decision, there is no known transaction price we can observe.
-However, public statements made by the manufacturer suggest that beti-cel pricing will be consistent with a payment plan of five equal yearly payments adding to \$2.1 million for those who achieve transfusion independence.
-In this model, the expected value of the \$2.1 million payment was \$1.89 million, per treated patient.
-We highlight that this payment plan versus charging \$1.89 million up front for all treated patients lessens the impact that a non-zero acute death risk and that the estimate of treatment failure has on the incremental cost-effectiveness findings (given limited payment for those who die or do not achieve transfusion independence).
+Public statements made by the manufacturer prior to our updated Evidence Report suggested that beti-cel pricing would be consistent with a payment plan of five equal yearly payments adding to \$2.1 million for those who achieve transfusion independence.
+Following comments on our draft Evidence Report, it was more likely that the payment model is expected to follow a full upfront payment of \$2.1 million with a payback option of 80% for patients who did not achieve transfusion independence.
+In this model, the expected value of the \$2.1 million payment with 80% payback option was \$1.9 million per treated patient.
+We highlight that this payment plan lessens the impact that a non-zero acute death risk and that the estimate of treatment failure has on the incremental cost-effectiveness findings (given limited payment for those who die or do not achieve transfusion independence).

 We note that given the annualized costs of chelation and transfusions that are a part of standard of care and given opportunities for fewer complications that are associated with an increased risk of death, the population's age will have impacts on the cost effectiveness of beti-cel (with all else equal, those of younger age are associated with a lower incremental cost-effectiveness ratio).
 Because policy making will remain at the population level, the base-case cost-effectiveness findings and corresponding threshold-based prices presented in this report remain at the population level that average over the eligible population's age.
 Although we used a cohort-based model, we did account for known differences by age category in costs and outcomes.
-For example, we accounted for beti-cel workup costs, and transfusion and chelation costs that differ based on ages <18 and \geq 18 years by assuming that 45% of the cohort would have a mean starting age of <18 years.
+For example, we accounted for beti-cel workup costs, and transfusion and chelation costs that differ based on ages <18 and ≥18 years by assuming that 45% of the cohort would have a mean starting age of <18 years.
 We also accounted for differences in the likelihood of cardiac complications following the normalization period post-beti-cel transplant by assuming that there would be no risk of cardiac complications for patients who receive beti-cel between the ages of 2 and 11 years, and a low risk for patients who receive beti-cel when older than 11 years of age.
 Additionally, caregiver impacts (including disutility and productivity losses) were accounted for in the model for patients up to the age of 26 years old.